-Swansea University takes part in Stonewall's Workplace Equality Index (WEI), a charter which measures employer's efforts to tackle discrimination and create an inclusive workplace for lesbian, gay, bisexual and transgender (LGB) employees.
+Swansea University takes part in Stonewall's Workplace Equality Index (WEI), a charter which measures employer's efforts to tackle discrimination and create an inclusive workplace for lesbian, gay, bisexual and transgender (LGBT) employees.

 The WEI is a powerful evidence-based benchmarking tool used by employers to assess their achievements and progress on LGBT equality in the workplace.
 Each participant must demonstrate their expertise in 10 distinct areas of employment policy and practice, including networking groups, career development, training and community engagement.

 At the same time, staff from across each organisation take part in an anonymous survey about their employers’ attitudes towards workplace culture, diversity and inclusion.
 Over 60,000 staff took part in 2016, making it one of the largest national employment surveys in Britain.

-Swansea University's WEI submission is led by the Equality Team, with the support of the LGBT+ Staff Network Chair, LGBT+ Staff Network and Equality Team.
+Swansea University's WEI submission is led by the Equality Team, with the support of the LGBT+ Staff Network Chair, LGBT+ Staff Network members and members of the Allies Programme.

 If you would like to get involved in future WEI submissions, please get in touch